valehasadli/BlinkHub/SECURITY.md

 ## Supported Versions

-Only the latest version of **BlinkHub Emitter** is actively supported with security updates.
+In line with our commitment to security and ease of use, we support only the latest version of **BlinkHub Emitter.**
-However, our library strictly follows a backward compatibility principle.
-This means you can seamlessly update from any version to the latest without encountering API changes.
-There are no breaking changes.
+Due to our strict adherence to 100% backward compatibility and the absence of any breaking changes, users can seamlessly update to the latest version from any previous version without encountering API changes.

 | Version | Supported          |
 | ------- | ------------------ |